syselement/certified-kubernetes-administrator-course_forked_/docs/12-Troubleshooting/10-Practice-Test-Troubleshoot-Network.md

    Now we see that the `webapp` and `mysql` pods are stuck at `ContainerCreating`.
 We need to describe the pods and check the errors.

-   You will note that they are complaining about `network: unable to allocate IP address`, so clearly we have a networking issue.
+   You will note that they are complaining about `plugin type="weave-net" name="weave" failed (add): unable to allocate IP address`, so clearly we have a networking issue and it's related to Weave.

-   When you did the `get pods` above, did you see any evidence of network support containers, like `flannel` or `weave`?
+   When you did the `get pods` above, did you see any evidence of network support containers, like `weave`?

    No - so we need to install networking support.